morven2018/rest-client-app/README.md

 3. Create a Feature Branch
    - Create a new branch for your feature or fix.
 Use a clear naming convention:
 4. Make Your Changes & Commit
-   - Implement your feature or bug fix.
+   - Implement your feature or a bug fix
    - Commit your changes with a descriptive message
 5. Push to Your Fork
 6. Open a Pull Request (PR)